Jael-G/YT-Subs-Sorter/README.md

 # Youtube Subscribers Sorter

-Python script that exctract all the channels indicated in a dictionary, and then sorts them from highest sub count to lowest sub count using the prettytable module.
+Python script that exctracts all the channels indicated in a dictionary, and then sorts them from highest sub count to lowest sub count using the prettytable module.

 # Libraries